shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 After Astalir jumped out of the window, he went to a nearby stream to wash off the glued-on wood chips.
 He managed to chip the wood some more, but there were several bits that wouldn’t come off.
 He sighed in exasperation.

 Several shadows from above coalesced around him.
 He looked up.
-He was being circled by a choir of robed arakroca, chanting something unfamiliar.
+He was being circled by a choir of robed aarakocras, chanting something unfamiliar.

 His antlers flickered with runes, and his ears pricked.
 Now the birds’ chanting was telligible.